bugcrowd/templates/submissions/description/privacy_concerns/unnecessary_data_collection/wifi_ssid_password/template.md

-# Unnecessary Data Collection (WIFI SSID & Password)

-## Overview of the Vulnerability

 Unnecessary data collection is where an application collects user or user device data that is not necessary for the functionality of the application.
 The WIFI SSID and password is not used by the application and therefore its collection is unnecessary.
 If an attacker were to gain access to this collected information they could perform further attacks on the application, the business, or its users.

 ## Business Impact